Adyen/adyen-commercetools/extension/docs/WebComponentsIntegrationGuide.md

 - **Shopper** - a person that's using the shop.
 - **Browser** - frontend part of the checkout UI (webshop).
 - **Merchant server** - backend part of the checkout.
-- **Extension module** - extension module is handling checkout steps integrating with Adyen and CTP payment object API calls with the [API Extensions](https://docs.commercetools.com/http-api-projects-api-extensions).
+- **Extension module** - extension module is handling checkout steps integrating with Adyen and commercetools payment object HTTP API calls with the [commercetools HTTP API Extensions](https://docs.commercetools.com/http-api-projects-api-extensions).
 - **Notification module** - [notification module](./../../notification/README.md) is receiving notifications from Adyen, processing and storing them on a commercetools payment object.

 The following diagram shows the whole checkout integration flow using with [Adyen Web Components](https://docs.adyen.com/checkout/components-web).